stephendade/aprilmav/README.md

 Aprilmav's latency is typcially 1-2 frames, due to the in-built Kalman filter.
 This should be combined with the average processing time (as per the ``geo_test.py`` summary).
 For a Raspberry Pi5 with the IMX298 camera, the average processing time is 50ms per frame (20fps).
 Multiplying by 2 for the Kalman filter gives a total 100ms delay.

+### Hardware Acceleration

+If running on a NVIDIA Jetson, hardware acceleration of some parts of the detection pipeline are available:

+- Use ``--cuda`` to use CUDA-accelerated fisheye undistortion
+- Use ``--tagEngine=JetsonVPI`` to use the Jetson VPI processor for Apriltag detection

 ### Running Simulations